WHO we are… WHY we do what we do…

 of Albuquerque, NM

-Mary Alice Higbie began thinking how this need could be met long before the tearoom first opened in 1999, and she settled upon using the medium of the British tradition of tea she had practiced all her life, a tradition specifically designed to foster reflection and relationships, to slow down and savor life itself.
-A classically trained Japanese porcelain artist, china painter, and expert gardener, Mary Alice approached the creation of her tearoom with a trained artist’s eye, understanding that the quality and excellence of the experience would have to be unparalleled in Albuquerque for the tradition of tea to catch on.
+Mary Alice Higbie began thinking how this need to escape the “Tyranny of the Urgent” could be met long before the Tearoom first opened in 1999.
+She settled upon using the medium of the British tradition of tea she had practiced all her life, a tradition specifically designed to foster reflection and relationships, to slow down and savor life itself.
+A classically-trained Japanese porcelain artist, china painter, and expert gardener, Mary Alice approached the creation of her tearoom with a trained artist’s eye to hone the art of tea.
+She instinctively understood that the quality and excellence of the experience would have to be unparalleled in Albuquerque for the tradition of tea to catch on.

-In short order she solicited the aid of her son, Daniel, and after a flurry of activity, the tearoom was established in December of 1999, as a tiny (27 seat) tea service establishment just north of Olde Towne Albuquerque, with 3 employees.
-Within six months a rating of four stars was awarded to the tearoom by the chief food editor of the Albuquerque Journal at that time, Charlotte Balcomb Lane; (her initial review is included in the Reviews section).
+In short order she solicited the aid of her son, Daniel, and after a flurry of activity, the Tearoom was established in December of 1999, as a tiny, 27-seat tea service establishment just north of Old Town Albuquerque with three employees.
+Within six months, a rating of four stars was awarded to the Tearoom by the chief food editor of the Albuquerque Journal at that time, Charlotte Balcomb Lane (her initial review is included in the Reviews section).

-What followed were years of blood, sweat, and tears as business lessons were learned, growth progressed slowly but surely, and the process itself was refined and refined yet again, always constantly reevaluated to squeeze every last possible drop of excellence out of the experience.
+What followed were years of blood, sweat, and tears as business lessons were learned.
+Growth progressed slowly but surely, and the process itself was refined and refined yet again, constantly evaluated to squeeze every last possible drop of excellence out of the experience.

-Three separate expansions later, The St. James Tearoom today is far different than the original, housed in a building custom designed and built to maximize the guests’ feeling of being “transported to a different time and place.”
-The Higbies and the St. James staff invite you to come away to a quiet place and enjoy an exceptional afternoon tea.
+Three separate expansions later, The St. James Tearoom today is far different than the original, housed in a building custom-designed to maximize the guests’ feeling of being “transported to a different time and place.”
+The Higbies and the St. James Staff invite you to come away to a restful place and enjoy an exceptional afternoon tea.

 The St. James Tearoom has been featured in The Great Tearooms of America by Bruce Richardson and CNN’s Five Great American Tearooms, and has been the subject of articles in Tea Magazine, the New Mexico Small Business Development Center Network News, and many others.